 After studying Economics and then Music at the University of Sydney, and then earning a Fellowship Diploma from Trinity College of Music in London, Stuart traveled to the United States in 1996 to study with Professor Thomas Murray, earning two degrees from Yale University.
 Invaluable to Stuart’s training have been an Organ Scholar position at St. James’ Anglican Church, Sydney, and Fellow in Church Music at Christ Church, New Haven, Connecticut; he was Director of Music and Organist at Christ Church, the Episcopal Church in Harvard Square, Cambridge, Massachusetts, from 1999 until 2020.
 He earned a Doctorate in Sacred Music at the Graduate Theological Foundation, South Bend, Indiana, with a focus on the congregation’s experience of music and flow within liturgy; his dissertation documents and analyzes current practices of hymn leadership and accompaniment with the organ.

-Among Stuart’s hobbies are travel, cooking (and eating!), and his food-motivated cat Wills.
-He and Michael, his partner in culinary crusades (also an organist and choir director), are very excited to be part of the incredible Bethesda family.
+Stuart is the Dean of the Palm Beach County Chapter of the American Guild of Organists.
+Among his hobbies are traveling and cooking (and eating!).
+He and Michael, his partner in culinary crusades (also an organist and choir director), along with fur babies Wills and Bentley, are very excited to be part of the incredible Bethesda family.